Alohamoras/onprem-cloud-monitor/README.md

 - ✅ **Cost-effective** - Solutions range from $5-50/month regardless of how many locations you monitor
 - ✅ **Production-ready** - Includes logging, error handling, and health monitoring

+> **⚠️ Important Network Dependency**
+> Options 1-3 and 5 require network connectivity from your cloud monitoring component to the on-premises location.
+If this network connection fails, health checks will report the system as offline even if the on-premises equipment is functioning normally.
+This is expected behavior, but it's crucial to understand that network outages and system outages will both trigger alerts.
+Only Option 4 (On-Premises Only) is immune to cloud-to-premises network issues.

 ## Perfect For
 - **AWS customers** with on-premises locations needing uptime monitoring
 - **System administrators** who want immediate outage notifications